TcMenu/tcMenuLib/README.md

 For designing menu structures we recommend using the TcMenu Designer which can design your menu in a round trip way, generate the code including the correct plugins for your hardware setup.

-* On Windows 10, a hidden *early* access of the app is available in the Windows Store, **expect issues and be gentle, please report anything found on the forum** - https://www.microsoft.com/store/apps/9NHJNH9BCNJN, forum topic for reporting issues https://www.thecoderscorner.com/jforum/posts/list/47.page
+* On Windows 10, an *early* access of the app is available in the Windows Store, **expect issues and be gentle, please report anything found on the forum** - https://www.microsoft.com/store/apps/9NHJNH9BCNJN, forum topic for reporting issues https://www.thecoderscorner.com/jforum/posts/list/47.page
 * On MacOS a native app is probably about a month away, in the mean time use the original packaged version below.
-* Windows 7/8 (and MacOS for now), continue to use the original packaged application updated for 1.4.x, we'll keep this version viable for at least the rest of 2020 - https://github.com/davetcc/tcMenu/releases
+* Linux, Windows 7/8 (and MacOS for now), continue to use the original packaged application updated for 1.4.x - https://github.com/davetcc/tcMenu/releases

+## Tested Configurations

+We test each release of the software on a wide range of hardware.
+Here's what's tested with nearly every release.
+Our tests include generating the menu for each of the boards, compiling, uploading and testing on device, then testing remote control against the latest embedCONTROL UI.

+* MKR 1300, MKR Ethernet Shield, AdaFruit_GFX ST7735 and IL, Rotary Encoder connected to PCF8574, i2c EEPROM
+* MEGA 2560, DF Robot shield for input and output.
+Internal EEPROM
+* MEGA 2560, Nokia 5110, Rotary Encoder, UIP Ethernet, Bluetooth Serial Module.
+Internal EEPROM
+* MEGA 2560, Matrix keyboard, Rotary Encoder on MCP23017, display 20x4 sharing MCP23017, i2c EEPROM
+* ESP8266, OLED SSD1106 display, rotary encoder on PCF8574, ESP WiFi remote using DHCP.
+* ESP32, OLED SSD1306 display, minimal input, ESP WiFi remote using DHCP.
+(Heltek WiFi Kit 32)

 ### Controlling menu items remotely